jupyterlite/jupyterlite-sphinx/docs/configuration.md

 ## Strip particular tagged cells from IPython Notebooks

-When using the `NotebookLite` or the `JupyterLite` directives with a notebook passed, you can add strip particular tagged cells from the notebook before rendering it in the JupyterLite console.
+When using the `NotebookLite`, `JupyterLite`, or `Voici` directives with a notebook passed, you can strip particular tagged cells from the notebook before rendering it in the JupyterLite console.

-You can enable this behaviour by setting the following config:
+This behaviour can be enabled by setting the following config:

 ```python
 strip_tagged_cells = True